Wimbledon, Day 2 women’s roundup: Top seed Barty, defending champ Kerber start strong

-World number one Ashleigh Barty progressed into the second round of Wimbledon on Tuesday beating Zheng Saisai of China 6-4, 6-2 while defending champion Angelique Kerber advanced as well with a 6-4, 6-3 win over fellow German Tatjana Maria.
+World number one Ashleigh Barty and defending champion Angelique Kerber eased into the second round of Wimbledon on Tuesday.

-Fourth seed Kerber, who defeated Serena Williams to capture her third major, will face lucky loser Lauren Davis of the United States for a place in the last 32.
+Unlike second seed Naomi Osaka on Monday, who exited in straight sets, both Barty and Kerber disposed of their opponents with relative ease.

-The 23-year-old Australian Barty, bidding to become the first woman since Serena in 2015 to win both the French Open and Wimbledon in the same season, did not have things all her own way being pegged back to 4-4 in the first set after leading 3-0.
+Barty, who is bidding to become the first woman since Serena Williams in 2015 to win both the French Open and Wimbledon in the same season, said the weight of being number one did not affect her particularly.

-However, she had too much in the locker for her opponent and easily took the second set to extend her unbeaten record to 13 matches.
+“It is a bizarre feeling to be honest but I try and go about my business as usual,” she said.

-Barty plays Belgium’s Alison Van Uytvanck for a place in the last 32.
+Barty plays tricky Belgian Alison Van Uytvanck, who knocked out then defending champion Garbine Muguruza last year in the second round, for a place in the last 32.

+“It will be an exceptional challenge and it will be important for me to be strong on my serve,” she said.

+Kerber, who came into the tournament on the back of being the beaten finalist at Eastbourne last Saturday, looked to be cruising to victory when she broke Maria in the first game of the second set.

 Results